Joseph Paintsil: Genk

-Paintsil was on the bench for the club's win in the Belgian Super Cup, but didn't enter the game.
+Paintsil was on the bench for the club's win in the Belgian Super Cup, but did not enter the game.
 Following the sale of Leandro Trossard to England in the off-season, Paintsil was given an opportunity to claim the left wing position, and scored his first goal on 17 August against Waasland-Beveren.
 He had a run of six games in the team to start the season until leaving the game on 13 September against Charleroi in the first half with an injury.
 Paintsil returned after nearly two months out with injury, starting against Mouscron on 23 November.
 His Champions League debut came on 2 October against Italian side Napoli, receiving the final minutes off the bench.
 He played twice more in the group stage, including starting the final game against Napoli, as the club were already eliminated from further continental play, impressing in the 4–0 defeat.
 Paintsil would only make two starts the rest of the season, which was suspended in March due to the COVID-19 pandemic in Belgium, his spot mostly taken by Théo Bongonda.

+On 10 September 2020, he transferred to Süper Lig club MKE Ankaragücü on loan.
+He made his debut with a late substitute in a 2–1 home lose against Erzurumspor FK on 13 September 2020.
+He played one season with the club and scored 11 goals in 33 matches.

+Returning to Genk, he helped inspire a major title challenge in 2022–23 season that saw Genk denied the title in the 94th minute of their final game against Royal Antwerp, with Toby Alderweireld scoring a last-gasp equaliser to wrest the title away to Antwerp.
+During that campaign, the Ghanaian scored 17 goals and 12 assists in his 36 league games, the second-most goal contributions across the whole Pro League that season.

+LA Galaxy

+On 21 February 2024, Paintsil signed a four-year deal with Major League Soccer side LA Galaxy for a reported $9 million transfer fee.